rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 personal
 ```

-RSK is pre configured with some accounts:
+RSK is pre-configured with some accounts:

 ![Personal](/assets/img/tutorials/geth-attach-local-node/image-14.png)